WhiteWatermelon1663/Manipulation-Basics/Guides/Setting up IDA and Analyzing the dump with it.md

 ![image](https://user-images.githubusercontent.com/132128937/235343527-899867dc-37c0-4027-9bbf-e90923ada74f.png)

 Then open the dump, that you saved of the game.
 Should be named "GTA5_dump.exe", open it with IDA.
-And press Ok
+And press "Ok".

 ![image](https://user-images.githubusercontent.com/132128937/235343951-707223d2-19ab-4ec2-97ad-c2657369330e.png)